sonusaini209/MultiAgent-NewsHub/README.md

 **https://multi-agent-news-hub.vercel.app/**

-> Replace with your actual Vercel URL after deploying.

 ---

 ##  Overview

-MultiAgent NewsHub orchestrates **6 specialized AI agents** using LangGraph to fetch, analyze, and summarize news articles in real-time.
-Pick a topic, hit Generate, and get a full blog post, executive summary, categorized articles, and trend analysis — instantly.
+MultiAgent NewsHub is an AI-powered news intelligence platform that transforms raw news into structured insights using a LangGraph-orchestrated pipeline of 6 AI agents, each with a distinct role.
+It connects to NewsAPI to fetch articles, then passes them through a sequential chain — a Fetcher pulls the data, a Curator deduplicates it, a Blogger writes a long-form analysis, a Summarizer distills key points, a Categorizer groups articles by theme, and a Trend Analyzer identifies patterns and future implications.
+An on-demand Explainer agent can also break down any individual article in plain English.
+The backend is FastAPI, deployed on Vercel, serving both the API and a lightweight dark-themed UI from a single app.

 ---

 ##  Features

-- 🤖 **6 Specialized AI Agents** — each focused on a specific task
+-  **6 Specialized AI Agents** — each focused on a specific task
-- 📰 **10 Predefined AI/ML Topics** — or enter any custom query
+-  **10 Predefined AI/ML Topics** — or enter any custom query
-- 📊 **5 Output Tabs** — Articles, Blog, Summary, Categories, Trends
+-  **5 Output Tabs** — Articles, Blog, Summary, Categories, Trends
-- 🔍 **Article Explainer** — plain-English breakdown of any article on demand
+-  **Article Explainer** — plain-English breakdown of any article on demand
-- 🌐 **Built-in Web UI** — dark-themed, responsive, no extra setup
+-  **Built-in Web UI** — dark-themed, responsive, no extra setup
-- 🚀 **Deployed on Vercel** — accessible from anywhere
+-  **Deployed on Vercel** — accessible from anywhere

 ---